Neeraj12220989/HelpLine/README.md

-## Eye Glasses E-Commerce App
+## HelpLine E-Commerce App
-#### Welcome to our Eye Glasses E-Commerce App!
+#### Welcome to our helpLiine E-Commerce App!
 This app is designed to provide you with a seamless shopping experience for all your eye glasses needs.
 ### Features
 * **Browse Products** : Explore our wide selection of eye glasses by browsing through our catalog or using the Product Search feature.
 * **Add to Wishlist or Cart** : Found something you love?
 Add it to your Wishlist to save it for later, or add it to your Cart to proceed to checkout.